 When it comes to my request for a baby, I have learned that God doesn’t just want to give me a baby; but He wants me healed, restored, walking in peace, strengthened in my faith, joyful in my hope and trusting in His character so that I can start sharing “my blessings” with others.

-My relationship with Him is stronger and on more solid ground than this time last year and I wouldn’t trade these blessings for anything.
-God could have given me a baby months ago, even years ago, and I could have all that I wanted, but I wouldn’t have known Him as He truly is in all His glory.
-And this would have been my loss.
+I realize that He could have given me a baby months ago, even years ago, and I could’ve had all that I wanted, or thought that I wanted; but I wouldn’t have known Him.
+And that would have been my loss.

 So while I haven’t been given my “tomato,” He has given me seeds (peace, joy, love, courage, hope, and wisdom) and as I plant those seeds in my heart, I am reaping a harvest more than what I ever asked or imagined.

 If you are in a waiting season, I encourage you to not despise it.
 Let Jesus be the center of it all.
 The center of your agenda, the center of your time frame, and your wants.
 After all, He is wanting to do a work in you and through you that goes far above just giving you a baby.
 He wants to show up and show out and give you abundantly and exceedingly far more than you can dream or imagine; which friend, doesn’t include just a tomato, but rather seeds of healing, peace, and restoration so that you can have tomatoes upon tomatoes….blessings upon blessings.